zacharysgoldberg/Receipt-Manager/README.md

 ### Improvements

-Will include frontend templates to communicate with API/database
+Will include frontend templates to interact with API/database